About Caroline

 Presence Without Noise

 My work often lives somewhere between abstraction and representation, guided by instinct, shape, and a love of natural forms.
-Whether layered and textured or minimal and direct, each piece is built with care and curiosity.
-I want my paintings to hold presence without shouting—something you can return to over time and continue to notice new things.
+I want my paintings to hold presence without shouting — something you can return to over time and continue to notice new things.
 That kind of lasting impact is what I’m after.

 Caroline is based in Baton Rouge, Louisiana and ships her work to collectors and interior designers nationwide.